LordMewtwo73/fe10-randomizer/README.md

 and talk to other people using the randomizer.
 I have attempted to comment my code clearly, but if any questions arise, discord will be the easiest way to contact me.

 This program is written in C# using Microsoft Visual Studio.
+You can view the code in Form1.cs

 With this randomizer, you can:
 - Randomize class and starting items of all playable characters other than BK
 - Choose from a variety of randomizing templates, including but not limited to laguz-only, magic-only, and flying-only
 - Randomize transformation gauges for laguz characters